hawkhai/hawkhai.github.io/about.md

 Document-based knowledge iteration is more stable and reliable than brain-based iteration.
 As the saying goes: Bad notes is better than good memories.

+> You do not need to leave your room.
+Remain sitting at your table and listen.
+Do not even listen, simply wait, be quiet still and solitary.
+The world will freely offer itself to you to be unmasked, it has no choice, it will roll in ecstasy at your feet.
+> <font style="text-align:right;">-- Franz Kafka</font>

 ## 关于文档